Music Curriculum Rationale 2021/22

-Recently, our school have invested in providing specialist keyboard lessons for pupils in KS2.
-The keyboard sessions have replaced the djembe drumming sessions.
-Children in KS2 have also had the opportunity to become part of The Resonate Choir, giving them the chance to perform with other primary schools across Liverpool and at the Liverpool Philharmonic.
-They have also been given the opportunity to join Resonate Super Starters, were the children get to learn to play an instrument of their choice.
+Before the Covid Pandemic, our children in KS2 had the opportunity to become part of The Resonate Choir, giving them the chance to perform with other primary schools across Liverpool.
+They also had the opportunity to join Resonate Super Starters, were the children get to learn to play an instrument of their choice.
 Bringing music alive is important at Mab Lane Community Primary School.

 The music curriculum promotes curiosity and a love and thirst for learning.
 It is ambitious and empowers our children to become independent and resilient.

 We want to equip them with not only the minimum statutory requirements of the music National Curriculum but to prepare them for the opportunities, responsibilities and experiences of later life.

 Under normal circumstances, at Christmas our children would take part in the Liverpool Christmas choirs programme held at St Georges hall during the Christmas markets, spreading Christmas cheer to all those who attend.
 This is something we are looking forward to attend again.
 We are committed to putting music on the map here at Mab Lane Primary.

 We enrich their time in our school with memorable, unforgettable experiences and provide opportunities, which are normally out of reach – this piques their interests and passions.
 Our children also get to experience Young Voices, the largest school choir in the world, at the Amazing Manchester Arena.
 We firmly believe that it is not just about what happens in the classroom, it is about the added value we offer to really inspire our children.